apache/cassandra-java-driver/manual/core/statements/prepared/README.md

 * `datastax-java-driver.prepared-statements.reprepare-on-up` controls how statements are re-prepared on a node that comes back up (step 2 above).

-Read the `reference.conf` file provided with the driver for a detailed description of each of those options.
+Read the [reference configuration](../../configuration/reference/) for a detailed description of each of those options.

 ### Avoid preparing 'SELECT *' queries (Cassandra 3 and below)